 Do you have ancestors from Kent?
 Discover if they were buried there in records spanning over 400 years.
 These records may reveal where and when they were buried, as well as their spouses’ and fathers’ names.
-These records constitute a valuable resource for researching ancestry in Kent and have been provided in association with Canterbury Cathedral Archives, The National Archives, Kent County Council and the North West Kent Family History Society and Val Brown and the College of Arms, the official heraldic authority for England, Wales, Northern Ireland and much of the Commonwealth including Australia and New Zealand.
+These records constitute a valuable resource for researching ancestry in Kent and have been provided in association with Canterbury Cathedral Archives, The National Archives, Kent County Council, Medway Archives, the North West Kent Family History Society, Val Brown and the College of Arms, the official heraldic authority for England, Wales, Northern Ireland and much of the Commonwealth including Australia and New Zealand.
 The records will provide you with details found in the original parish register.
 For a full list of all parishes and date ranges currently covered, view our parish list.

 There are both transcripts and images of the original burial registers where available within these records.
 While the amount of information provided varies, usually include a combination of the following information about your ancestor:

 Notes (on marital status, parents’ names, if foundling)

 The birth year is created from the age given at the time of death.
 In some cases, the individual’s age may have been an estimation.